The Super Programmer

 Synchronous vs Asynchronous Engineering

-As someone who has never made anything sophisticated other than software, I find building and engineering “physical” things much harder than developing computer programs.
+As someone who has only created software and never built anything sophisticated in the physical world, I find engineering physical objects much more challenging than developing computer programs.

-I had some claims that software engineering is very different than other, more classical fields of engineering such as mechanical or electrical engineering.
-Talking with people building non-software stuff, I figured that they also find building software hard and non trivial.
+I’ve often heard claims that software engineering is fundamentally different from other, more traditional fields of engineering like mechanical or electrical engineering.
+However, after talking with people who build non-software systems, I’ve come to realize they also find software development difficult and non-trivial.

-After some thinking, I decided to categorize engineering into two fields: Synchronous vs Asynchronous
+After some reflection, I decided to categorize engineering into two broad fields: Synchronous vs Asynchronous.

-Chapter 4 is all about the cool parts of artificial intelligence.
-We will discuss how biological neurons are similar to tunable electronic gates, and how we can use calculus and differentiations to tune these gates.
-We will try to build a library for training neural networks by differentiating computation graphs.
-We will learn and implement some of the most import operations used in neural-network models that can understand language, and will try to implement a language model ourselves.
+Chapter 4 takes us into the fascinating world of artificial intelligence.
+We’ll draw parallels between biological neurons and tunable electronic gates, exploring how calculus and differentiation can be used to "train" these gates.
+You’ll gain hands-on experience by building a library for training neural networks via differentiating computation graphs.
+We’ll then explore some of the most important operations in neural-network models that understand language, and you’ll have the opportunity to implement your own basic language model.

 What do I need to know?

-Therefore you will need to know the basics of Python programming.
-Some knowledge of *NIX operating systems can become handy in some parts of the book.
+That said, you'll need to be familiar with the basics of Python.
+Some knowledge of *NIX-based operating systems may also be helpful in certain sections of the book.

 How did I write this book?

-I wrote different chapters in separate .md files, and then I wrote a Makefile to concatenate all of them in a single .pdf file.
-I then used a Linux program named pandoc for doing so.
+I wrote each chapter in separate .md files, and then created a Makefile to combine them into a single PDF.
+To do this, I used a Linux tool called pandoc, which made the conversion process seamless.

 Here is how my Makefile script looked like: